Numenius

 Like most contemporary Platonists, Numenius was much preoccupied with the status of soul and its relation to body.
 First, some fragments from Numenius’ treatise On the Good (frs.
 2–4 Des Places) show clearly that the treatment of the soul was extensive in this work.
 Secondly, Numenius’ views on the soul are discussed by several later Platonists, including Porphyry, Iamblichus, Damascius, and Calcidius, while they can arguably be detected in Macrobius’ In Somnium Scipionis.
 The main reason for Numenius’ strong interest in the soul, especially the human soul, must have been one which can be detected also in Plotinus: the soul-body relation is paradigmatic for the relation between intelligible and sensible reality in general.
 The former is an instance of the latter, which means that we cannot grasp the one independently from the other.
 Indeed Numenius’ views on soul and its relation to body square well with his views on the relation between intelligible and sensible reality.

 Porphyry reports that Numenius speaks of two souls, a rational and a non-rational one (Porphyry in Stobaeus I.350.25–351.1 Wachsmuth; fr.
 44 Des Places), while Philoponus (In de anima 9.35–38; fr.
 47) suggests that Numenius may have distinguished also a third kind of soul, namely a vegetative one (phytikon).
 To begin with Porphyry’s testimony, this is somewhat confusing because it does not make clear that Numenius distinguishes two kinds of soul and not two souls in a human being (as Merlan 1967, 103 claims), while it groups Numenius together with those Platonists who distinguish parts of the soul (reason, spirit, and appetite).
 This, however, is a different matter from that of distinguishing different kinds of soul for different kinds of living thing, although both distinctions can be held by a Platonist, and possibly also by Numenius.
 Further evidence, though, corroborates the conclusion that Numenius did distinguish at least two kinds of soul, a rational one for humans and gods, and a nonrational one for animals.
 The distinction of a third kind of soul for plants, though less well attested, is perfectly possible given the testimony of Timaeus 77b and given Numenius’ heavy reliance on the Timaeus.
 Porphyry himself states that according to Numenius the rational soul has an “assenting faculty” which motivates all actions (fr.
 45 Des Places).
 This reference to assent suggests that Numenius operates with a notion of reason similar to that of the Stoics and that, like the Stoics, he considers souls of human adults to be nothing but reason.
 This view, though, does have Platonic credentials, arguably going back to Socrates as he appears in the Protagoras.
 This may explain why other Platonists contemporary with Numenius, such as Celsus (Origen, Against Celsus VIII.49), also endorse it.
 This picture is confirmed by Iamblichus’ testimony, which suggests that there is a fundamental opposition between Numenius’ two kinds of soul (On the Soul in Stobaeus I.374.21–375.18 Wachsmuth, fr.
-43.4–5), namely that the human soul, being rational or intellectual, is in its essence that of gods (fr.
-41.15–6; Kahn 2001, 130–1), while that of other animals, being essentially non rational, is not.
-For Numenius the human soul is of the kind of the divine soul, namely an immortal intellect (fr.
+43.4–5), namely the soul which is rational or intellectual and in its essence is that of gods (fr.
+41.15–6; Kahn 2001, 130–1), and the soul that is essentially non rational, is not.
+For Numenius presumably humans have a rational soul, which is of the kind of the divine soul, an immortal intellect (fr.
 31.25–6), and in this sense human souls have divine origin (fr.
-52.73–5).
+52.73–5), but also a non-rational soul, which is connected to the body and is parallel to the maleficent world soul.
+This gets some confirmation from Iamblichus’ testimony (On the Soul in Stobaeus 374.21–375.1; fr.
+43) according to which evil enters the soul through matter.
+The same view is reported anonymously by Proclus (On the Existence of Evils 40.5–18) and it is plausible that it should be attributed to Numenius (Abdavi Azar 2023).

 5. Influence